mickjc750/str/README.md

 &nbsp;
 # Features
- * Supports static or stack allocated buffers, for applications unable (or programmers unwilling) to use dynamic memory allocation.
- * Supports custom allocators, for applications which use temporary allocators for speed.
-Or can default to malloc/free for simplicity.
+ * Supports custom allocators, configurable at build time.
  * A rich set of of string splitting/trim/search functions.
  * A number parser which checks for errors, including range errors, or invalid input.
- * A test suite which uses https://github.com/silentbicycle/greatest, currently passing all 43 tests, 528 assertions.
+ * A test suite which uses https://github.com/silentbicycle/greatest.

  For an example of how useful this approach to string handling is, see the URI parser in [/examples/parse_uri/parse-uri.c](/examples/parse-uri/parse-uri.c)